 Facility Inspections

-In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
-Its inspections were virtually flawless.
-Our inspection grades are tied to datapoints located in the a nursing home's recent inspection reports.
-Places that receive favorable grades in this category have very few deficiencies on their reports.
-Most importantly, these places generally do not have any severe deficiencies which are associated with risks to patient safety.
-This facility received 2 deficiencies on its inspection report, but fortunately none were considered to be severe.
-This means that CMS did not consider any of the deficiencies to cause an immediate threat to resident health or safety.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+Inspection grades are tied to pieces of information found on the a nursing home's recent inspection reports.
+Places that score well in this category have few deficiencies on those reports.
+Most importantly, these facilities should not have any severe deficiencies which are associated with endangerment of patients.
+While this facility had some minor dings on its government inspection report, it had zero severe deficiencies.
+Severe deficiencies are found in categories G, H, I, J, K and L. This tells you that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality